pingcap/blog/tidb-community-200-contributors.md

 Dear TiDB Contributors:

-As you might’ve noticed, TiDB recently added its 200th contributor.
+As you might've noticed, TiDB recently added its 200th contributor.
 As CEO and co-founder of PingCAP who began building TiDB three years ago, I would like to thank the entire TiDB community for helping us reach this important milestone!

 ![TiDB contributor growth](media/tidb-contributor-growth.png)